oxc-project/javascript-parser-in-rust/blog/grammar.md

     BindingPattern[?Yield, ?Await] Initializer[?In, ?Yield, ?Await]
 ```

-The specification distinguishes these two grammar by defining them separately with a `AssignmentPattern` and a `BindingPattern`.
+The specification distinguishes this two grammar by defining them separately with an `AssignmentPattern` and a `BindingPattern`.

 So in situations like this, do not be afraid to deviate from `estree` and define extra AST nodes for our parser: